apache/mesos/docs/reservation.md

 We can reserve 8 CPUs and 4096 MB of RAM by sending the following `Offer::Operation` message. `Offer::Operation::Reserve` has a `resources` field which we specify with the resources to be reserved.
-We must explicitly set the resources' `role` field with the framework's role.
+We must explicitly set the resources' `role` field to the offer's allocation role.
 The required value of the `principal` field depends on whether or not the framework provided a principal when it registered with the master.
 If a principal was provided, then the resources' `principal` field must be equal to the framework's principal.
 If no principal was provided during registration, then the resources' `principal` field can take any value, or can be left unset.
 Note that the `principal` field determines the "reserver principal" when [authorization](authorization.md) is enabled, even if authentication is disabled.

         {
           "type": Offer::Operation::RESERVE,
           "reserve": {
             "resources": [
               {
+                "allocation_info": { "role": "engineering" },
                 "name": "cpus",
                 "type": "SCALAR",
                 "scalar": { "value": 8 },
-                "role": <framework_role>,
+                "role": "engineering",
                 "reservation": {
                   "principal": <framework_principal>
                 }
               },
               {
+                "allocation_info": { "role": "engineering" },
                 "name": "mem",
                 "type": "SCALAR",
                 "scalar": { "value": 4096 },
-                "role": <framework_role>,
+                "role": "engineering",
                 "reservation": {
                   "principal": <framework_principal>
                 }